This is the personal website of Evan Klitzke. I am a 1x software engineer, living and working in San Francisco.

 My computing interests include: Unix systems programming, C++, x86 assembly, Linux internals, socket programming, machine learning, cryptocurrencies, small data, EBCDIC, goto statements, high performance shell scripting, Emacs, the GNU project, and free/libre open source software.

-My non-computing interests encompass a wide swath of hipster culture: motorcycles, bicycles, tattoos, burritos, coffee, science fiction, collecting music, ironic detachment, and subverting the state, to name a few.
+My non-computing interests encompass a wide swath of hipster culture: motorcycles, bicycles, tattoos, burritos, coffee, science fiction, collecting music, ironic detachment, and capitalism as performance art.

 I enjoy talking to people about my writing, answering questions, and generally discussing interesting computing topics.
 The best way to contact is via Twitter for short comments, or by email for anything that can’t be condensed to 140 characters.
 My email address can be found on the footer of this site.